DetAtHome/Interceptor/ReadMe.md

 # USB Interceptor
-Man in the middle of your USB Connection between Desktop and Appliance
+Man in the middle of your USB Connection between Desktop and CNC Mill

 ## DISCLAIMER
 Of course no warranty whatsoever.